-This is the second part of a calculus based general course in physics intended to meet the needs of students enrolled in all science majors except physics and engineering majors.
-The course is a survey that will address the fundamental concepts of fluids, thermodynamics and kinetic theory, electric fields and circuits, magnetic fields, geometric and wave optics, and topics in modern physics.
-The following Strands and Goals of the General Education Program will be addressed in this course: Reading, Writing, Speaking, and Listening Across the Curriculum; Critical Thinking/Problem Solving; Computer and Information Technology; Moral/Ethical Issues.
+A calculus-based general physics sequence intended to meet the needs of students enrolled in all science, math, and technology programs (except physics and engineering majors).
+The sequence will address the fundamental concepts in linear and rotational mechanics, fluids, thermodynamics and kinetic theory, electric fields and circuits, magnetic fields, geometric and wave optics, and topics in modern physics.
+The following Strands and Goals of the General Education Program will be addressed by this course: Reading, Writing, Speaking, Listening, Across the Curriculum, Critical Thinking / Problem Solving, Computer and Information Technology, and Moral / Ethical Issues.